dli377/CS-320-Software-Testing-Automation-and-Quality-Assurance/README.md

 # CS-320: Software Testing, Automation, and Quality Assurance Portfolio

-This repository contains artifacts demonstrating my software testing, automation, and quality assurance work.
-The included files—specifically the `Contact` service components and the Summary and Reflections Report—highlight my ability to analyze requirements, apply appropriate testing strategies, and write automated Unit Tests using JUnit to uncover errors.
+This repository contains artifacts from my course work in CS-320: software testing, automation, and quality assurance.
+The included files, specifically the `Contact` service components and the Summary and Reflections Report.

 ## Reflection on the Course